snthamel/website-crawler/README.md

 # Website Crawler

-A Node.js cli application which crawl through websites in search of keywords and locations
+A Node.js CLI application which crawl through websites in search of keywords and locations

 ## Requirements